GrafeasGroup/caroline/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Coverage/84632bae1d3f4dd8ad69cf90fd0a8d6b)](https://www.codacy.com/app/joe-kaufeld/charlotte?utm_source=github.com&utm_medium=referral&utm_content=GrafeasGroup/caroline&utm_campaign=Badge_Coverage)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-A Redis-based JSON ODM with a memorable name.
+A key-value JSON ODM with a memorable name.

 ### What is caroline?
 Caroline is yet another way to store JSON data.
 It contains backends for Elasticsearch and Redis, and allows you to use both in the same project!
 Included in the box (and heavily recommended that you use) is jsonschema support.